Avlaak/embedd-build-analyzer/README.md

 [![License: MIT](https://img.shields.io/badge/license-MIT-green.svg)](LICENSE)
 [![VS Code](https://img.shields.io/badge/VS%20Code-Extension-blue?logo=visualstudiocode)](#)

-> Visual memory analyzer for embedded projects – works with `.map` and `.elf` files, no matter what toolchain or build system you use.

 ![Main UI View](images/1.png)

+## 🔀 Fork Manifest

+This extension is a fork of the [STM32 Build Analyzer (Enhanced)](https://github.com/niwciu/stm32-build-analyzer).

+It is developed and maintained as a component of [Embedd Project Manager](https://github.com/embeddteam/EmbeddedProjectManager.git) — a unified toolkit for embedded systems development in VS Code.

+### Development Philosophy

+While this fork evolves to meet the needs of Embedd Project Manager users, **it is not intended to diverge from upstream projects**.

+All improvements, fixes, and enhancements introduced here are:
+- Implemented with **upstream compatibility in mind**
+- Submitted back to the original projects via **pull requests**
+- Kept in sync through a **fast update and rebase cycle**

+### Fast Iteration, Real Users

+The primary goal of this fork is to enable:
+- **Rapid iteration**
+- **Early shipping**
+- **Validation on real users**

+This allows us to provide a **better and faster experience** for Embedd Project Manager users, while ensuring that the upstream ecosystem benefits from every improvement made here.

 ---

-## ❓ About This Extension
+## ℹ️ About This Extension

-This extension is part of the **[Embedd Project Manager](https://github.com/embeddteam/EmbeddedProjectManager.git)** – a comprehensive toolkit for embedded systems development in VS Code.

----

-## 🚀 Key Improvements in This Fork

-✅ **Removed CMake dependency** – Works with any build system (Makefile, CubeIDE, etc.)
-✅ **Custom build folder support** – Easily set via UI button or command
-✅ **Improved file discovery** – More robust handling of `.map` and `.elf` files
-✅ **Optimized UI** – Visual memory usage indicators and new interactive controls
+Visual memory analyzer for embedded projects – works with `.map` and `.elf` files, no matter what toolchain or build system you use.

 ---